 Tom David Wilson was born in Manchester in 1957.
 In the 1970’s he was a student at the Birmingham Conservatoire where he studied composition with Andrew Downs.
 In the 1980’s he was a student at Goldsmiths College, London University where he spent five years studying composition with Melanie Dakin and Edward Gregson.
-For ten years he was Head of Woodwind and Tutor for Academic Music at Uppingham School in Rutland but since 1989 he has lived in Scotland where he teaches composition at the R.C.S. and at St. Mary’s Music School in Edinburgh.
+For ten years he was Head of Woodwind and Tutor for Academic Music at Uppingham School in Rutland but since 1989 he has lived in Glasgow and Musselburgh where he teaches composition at the Royal Conservatoire of Scotland and St. Mary’s Music School in Edinburgh.

 Selected works are deposited in the RCS library and at the Scottish Music Information Centre.
 Enquiries can be made via the composer at the RCS.